Top 10 Sustainable Computing experts to follow

 Dr. Steve Feiner: A Professor at Columbia University, Dr. Feiner’s research on augmented reality and spatial computing has spanned several decades, making him one of the early pioneers in the field.

-Amitabh Varshney: Serving as the Dean of the College of Computer, Mathematical, and Sciences at the University of Maryland, Varshney’s research focuses on visual computing and the application of spatial computing in medicine and other fields.
+Amitabh Varshney: Serving as the Dean of the College of Computer, Mathematical, and Natural Sciences at the University of Maryland, Varshney’s research focuses on visual computing and the application of spatial computing in medicine and other fields.

-Mercedes Soria: As the EVP of Software Engineering at Knightscope, Soria’s work involves integrating spatial computing into autonomous security robots. robots interpret and interact with their environment in real-time.
+Mercedes Soria: As the EVP of Software Engineering at Knightscope, Soria’s work involves integrating spatial computing into autonomous security robots.
+These robots interpret and interact with their environment in real-time.

 Meron Gribetz: The founder of Meta, a company that produced AR glasses, Gribetz envisions a future where spatial computing seamlessly integrates with daily life, replacing traditional screens and enhancing human interactions.